What’s The Difference Between PSI And CFM?

 The difference between PSI and CFM is what they measure.
 PSI measures pressure, while CFM measures volume.
-PSI and CFM are often used as performance specifications for air compressors and air-powered machinery.
+PSI and CFM are performance specifications for air compressors and air-powered machinery.
 Together, they indicate the maximum air volume and pressure produced by an air compressor to power air tools.
-To better understand the difference between PSI and CFM, let’s learn what PSI means and what CFM means.
+To better understand the difference between PSI and CFM, let’s learn what they mean.

 What Does PSI Mean?

 The initials PSI stand for Pounds per Square Inch.
-PSI measures how many pounds of pressure (force), is in an area, specifically in one square inch.
+PSI measures how many pounds of pressure (force) are in an area, specifically one square inch.
 The force of the air is what gives compressed air its power.
 For example, an air compressor’s output rated for 100 psi* would mean that 100 pounds of pressure is delivered per square inch.

-*PSI is typically written in lower case letters, psi, in air compressor specs.
+*PSI is typically written in air compressor specs in lowercase letters, psi.

-CFM and PSI relate to each other in an important way that ensures the proper operation of air tools.
-For a tool to operate and perform optimally, both CFM and PSI must be sufficient.
+CFM and PSI relate to each other in an important way that ensures the proper operation of air tools; CFM and PSI must be sufficient for an air tool to operate and perform optimally.

 Let’s look at a real-life example to help understand how CFM and PSI relate:

 Hopefully, this hose example is relatable.
-Even though the example used water to describe the relationship between CFM and PSI, the concept is the same with air.
+Even though the example uses water to describe the relationship between CFM and PSI, the concept is the same with air.

 Consider this second real-life air example:

 There is a tunnel with wind blowing through it, and the tunnel gets smaller and smaller.
 As the wind blows into the tunnel, it travels through the shrinking space, and starts to feel stronger and stronger.
-Even though the volume of air (CFM) remains the same throughout the tunnel, the air is being squeezed into a tighter space, resulting in the pressure (PSI) increasing.
+Even though the volume of air (CFM) remains the same throughout the tunnel, the air is being squeezed into a tighter space, increasing the pressure (PSI).

 Both the examples above share how PSI relates to CFM.
 When using air compressors, it’s crucial to have a sufficient CFM (volume of air) to power air tools and enough PSI (pressure) to give the air power.